I learned it first in farming.

 What John Deere would you like to rumble onto your driveway this week?

-Maybe it’s someone to run some errands so you can meet a deadline.
+Maybe it’s someone to run some errands.

 Maybe it’s someone to pray you through a crisis.

-Maybe it’s someone to bring supper.
+Maybe it’s someone to drop off supper.

 Big deal or not so big deal.

 I believe that every one of us has a place we could use a little help.

 I want to be a John Deere in people’s lives.